4ntm4n/ms-two/README.md

 <br>
 <br>

-> the first button that appears on each non removed note are is coupled with this function, it finds the note's correlated object in the myNotes array by it's ID value, and then set's the removed value to true before it re-renders the note filtering out all the removed notes.
+> The first button that appears on each non removed note are is coupled with this function, it finds the note's correlated object in the myNotes array by it's ID value, and then set's the removed value to true before it re-renders the note filtering out all the removed notes.
 >
 >You can also see that there are some logic to this function. if the note already has a removed value of true, it should be considered removed and have a delete button instead of a remove button. the delete function removes the note completely from myArray by using javascript's splice method.
 >